Ritzlgrmft/ionic-configuration-service/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-This service encapsulates configuration functionalities.
+This service encapsulates configuration functionalities for apps built with [Ionic framework](http://ionicframework.com).

 Most apps need some kind of configuration.
 And often, the configuration data is different between the environments: